Steven Kwan Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.
+- The Diamondbacks' 4.39 team ERA ranks 19th across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (81 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (82 total, 1.2 per game).

-- Henry (3-1) takes the mound for the Diamondbacks in his 10th start of the season.
-He has a 4.86 ERA in 50 2/3 innings pitched, with 33 strikeouts.
+- Davies (1-2 with a 5.46 ERA and 26 strikeouts in 28 2/3 innings pitched) gets the start for the Diamondbacks, his seventh of the season.

-- In his most recent appearance on Tuesday against the Philadelphia Phillies, the lefty tossed 4 2/3 innings, giving up five earned runs while surrendering nine hits.
+- In his most recent time out on Wednesday, the righty went three innings against the Philadelphia Phillies, allowing four earned runs while surrendering six hits.

-- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
-Opponents have a .258 batting average against him.
+- The 30-year-old has an ERA of 5.46, with 8.4 strikeouts per nine innings, in six games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.